Corey-Holton/Project1/README.md

 ## Data Sources

-The project uses the following datasets:
+The project uses the following datasets which are stored in the Resource folder:

 1. **World Population Data**: `world_population_data.csv`
 2. **Agricultural Production Data**: `Production_Crops_Livestock_E_All_Data.csv`